 - Major Lawrence had a BSc in chemistry and a doctorate degree in nuclear chemistry - if he had lived he would almost certainly have been chosen to be a member of the crew of a Space Shuttle.

 Colonel Gagarin was an ice hockey player and a basketball fan, coach and referee.
 He had a mega-watt smile and a charming personality.
 His claim to fame, though, is that he was the first human in space, and the first person to orbit the Earth in his spacecraft Vostok 1 on 12 April, 1961.
 He was 27 years old at the time, and his instant fame led to him touring the planet only his eyes had seen from orbit.
 World leaders lined up to shake his hand and millions of autograph-hunters clamoured for his signature.
-Among the accolades which were bestowed upon him were the Order of Lenin, Hero of the Soviet Union, Gold Medal of the British Interplanetary Society, Medal of Columbus, Order of the Nile, Order of the African Star and the Order of the Flag of the Hungarian Republic, 1st class with diamonds.
+Among the accolades which were bestowed upon him were the Order of Lenin, Hero of the Soviet Union, Gold Medal of the British Interplanetary Society, Medal of Columbus, Order of the Nile, Order of the African Star and the Order of the Flag of the Hungarian Republic first class with diamonds.
 He was awarded the golden keys to the gates of Cairo and Alexandria in Egypt, and created an honorary citizen of Athens in Greece, among many others.
 Gagarin died in a MiG-15UTI training flight crash on 27 March, 1968.
 He was just 34 years old yet in his short lifetime he had catapulted humankind into a new realm.
-His untimely death was a bitter blow to the Soviet Union - ironically, Gagarin had been banned from spaceflights following the tragic Soyuz 1 mission, but the rest of the world also mourned the loss of the diminutive hero1 who had braved the unknown.
+His untimely death was a bitter blow to the Soviet Union - ironically, Gagarin had been banned from spaceflights following the tragic Soyuz 1 mission - but the rest of the world also mourned the loss of the diminutive1 hero who had braved the unknown.
 His remarkable achievement had transcended politics and geographical divisions, in effect he was the world's first Earthman representing the entire planet on our behalf.

 - 'Yuri's Night' is an international celebration held every 12 April, to commemorate milestones in space exploration.
 It is also recognised as the International Day of Human Space Flight.
 Since Gagarin's history-making flight, over 500 men and women have ventured into space, but he will always be remembered as the first.